Key for water heights :

 - Big Stone (L-M) : Fishes from either side but best from right bank.
 The main channel is on the right side of the big stone.
 This is a short pool and may hold a running fish as it passes through.
 Access is via the Caravan park (Lundy Mouth) and walk up.

 - Lundy Mouth (L-M-H): Fishes from both banks but best from right bank as you can fish the whole pool.
 Best between 6” and 2ft6 but will still produce fish in higher and lower levels.
 Start high up in the faster neck of the pool and fish down past where the Lundy burn enters the river from the left bank.
 Wading is required as is long casting in the top section to cover the large boulders which are spread along the left bank.
 Fish will often lie around these boulders.
 Another key taking area is around the Lundy burn and down towards the tail.
 Make sure you are covering the ripples mid-stream opposite the Lundy.

-- Foxhunter L-M) : Fishes best from Right bank.
+- Foxhunter L-M) : Fishes best from Right bank but the runs above can be done from the left bank below the Lundy burn also.
 A small pool but one that can produce fish in the right conditions.
 Wading into the middle of the river is necessary to cover the deep channel close to the left bank.
-Do not attempt this on a rising water or when river is about 1ft 2.
+Do not attempt this on a rising water or when river is above 1ft as the water becomes too fast.
 This pool can often hold fresh fish as they come off the tide so timing can be crucial.